flecsi/flecsi/doc/sphinx/src/user-guide/topologies.rst

-The index topology also has an implicit coloring that assigns each index of the topology's indices to its own color: i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring:
+The index topology also has an implicit coloring that assigns each index of the topology's indices to its own color: i.e., index 0 is assigned to color 0, etc. This simple example illustrates the definition of a coloring.

 .. admonition:: Definition

   A coloring is a description of how the indices of an index space should be divided into partitions or colors.

-The *size* of the default index topology instance is taken from the number of processes with which the FleCSI runtime was launched.
-This is a special case.
 In general, there is no implied size for a coloring, and no association with the details of a particular execution space, i.e., the number of processes.
 A coloring only describes how to divide the indices of an index space into partitions (or colors in FleCSI's